pocomane/retro-console-games/README.md

 The Magical Quest Starring Mickey Mouse
 Tiny Toon Adventures - Buster Busts Loose!
 Torneco no Daibōken - Fushigi no Dungeon
-Ultimate Mortal Kombat 3                             ; good
-Uniracers                                            ; good
+Ultimate Mortal Kombat 3                             ; good ; best of the serie on this platform Uniracers                                            ; good Worms
-Worms
 Yoshi's Cookie